quentindeltour/data-viz-football/README.md

 # data-viz-football
-Dash app : dataviz of football Data
+Dataviz of football Data using Dash and data gathered on [this site](https://www.football-data.co.uk/)